Ajjack0303/AJ-DAE/projects/password_checker/README.md

 source venv_password/bin/activate
 ```

+3. Ensure Python standard libraries are available (no additional packages required).

 ---

-## Running the Password Checker
+## Running the Password Strength Checker

+To run the script:

 ```bash
 python3 password_checker.py
 ```

-Follow the prompts to enter passwords and get feedback.
+Follow the on-screen prompts to enter a password.
+The tool will output a strength rating and suggestions for improvement.

 ---